gbrls/simple_agent/readme.md

 # Implementation

-This simple agent works based on the previous distance to the food and the current direction and distance to the food.
+This simple agent takes decisions based on:

+- The previous distance to the food.

+- The food's current direction.

+- And distance to the food.

+This runs on the browser via webassembly, that's compiled from Rust.